Author: Patrick

 Directive 1: Pre-Deployment Inspection

 The first step is a thorough reconnaissance.
-When you’re traveling or bringing new items into your unit in base housing, perform a detailed inspection of the building, including baseboards and wall plates in your bedroom.
+When you’re traveling or bringing new items into your unit in base housing, perform a detailed inspection of the building, including baseboards and wall plates in your bedroom, dorm, or barracks room.

 Next check mattresses, bedding, luggage, and furniture.
 Look for signs of the enemy: small, reddish-brown stains (blood) or tiny, dark spots (fecal matter).
 This early detection is your first line of defense.